patelavtx/avtxcontroller-existingvnet/README.md

 resource_group_name = var.resource_group_name

+# for STEP2 - AFTER restore and import, toggle 'use_new_eip' by uncommenting the below
+#use_new_eip = "false"                  # first run leave uncommented default is true; use after association of original ctl eip
+eip_name = "orig-ctl-public-ip"      #  Will only be used when 'use_new_eip' is toggled to false; change value to original ctl eip name

 # Additional variables needed for running init module
 enableinit          = false                      # if the Terraform deployment environment meets python requirements can run the INIT module